yuewang-cuhk/HashtagGeneration/README.md

 # HashtagGeneration
 The official implementation of the **NAACL-HLT 2019 oral** paper "[Microblog Hashtag Generation via Encoding Conversation Contexts](https://www.aclweb.org/anthology/N19-1164)".
 This is a joint work with [NLP Center at Tencent AI Lab](https://ai.tencent.com/ailab/nlp/).
+The slide for this paper at NAACL-HLT 2019 can be found [here](https://yuewang-cuhk.github.io/file/naacl19_slide.pdf).

 ## Data